 Every major conference is unique, but all contain inherent risks which must be managed.
-Meeting organizers are aware of many of these risks and plan accordingly, but often the interpretation service is overlooked or perceived as being low risk.
+Meeting organisers are aware of many of these risks and plan accordingly, but often the interpretation service is overlooked or perceived as being low risk.
 Big mistake!
 If not handled well, you stand to endanger the success of your international conference.

 For example, you have invited a world-renowned expert to address your audience.
 It has taken you months to secure his or her attendance.
 Then you turn to an agency you find on the Internet a week or two before the meeting to provide you with interpreters.
-The best professionals are taken already and you end up with a team of lesser quality, with no knowledge of your specialization and no time to prepare.
+The best professionals are taken already and you end up with a team of lesser quality, with no knowledge of your specialisation and no time to prepare.
 And remember your reputation is at stake.
-Your upstream investment could be seriously jeopardized if the translation does not faithfully render the speaker’s message.
+Your upstream investment could be seriously jeopardised if the translation does not faithfully render the speaker’s message.

 Are you really prepared to entrust such a reputational risk element to a non-specialist?

 Risk management in three key steps